Six amazing, some emerging authors with books ready to be made flesh. Well, paper. Read more

 A limited-edition hand-made letterpress-printed postcard, and a special shout-out on our website, where we'll list you as a 'Supporting Anomaly.'Estimated delivery:

-All of the above, plus a printed copy of the book of your choice!Estimated delivery:Add $2 USD to ship outside the US
+All of the above, plus a printed copy of the book of your choice!Estimated delivery:Ships anywhere in the world

-Pick two books, plus the postcard and online shout-out as a 'Supporting Anomaly.'Estimated delivery:Add $5 USD to ship outside the US
+Pick two books, plus the postcard and online shout-out as a 'Supporting Anomaly.'Estimated delivery:Ships anywhere in the world

 3 backers Limited (5 left of 8)

 We'll send you a gorgeously hand-made, letter-press printed, limited-edition broadside of a poem from either The Continuing Adventures of Alice Spider by Janis Freegard or An Introduction to Venantius Fortunatus for Schoolchildren or Understanding the Medieval Concept World through Metonymy by Mike Schorsch.